The following is a glossary of terms often encountered by students. This list is not intended to be exhaustive.

 Students in a program may elect to pursue a different program within their Faculty or enter a new program in a different Faculty.
 A Change of Program may be completed through the online Student Centre via MyUofC.

-The process of education which formally integrates academic study with work experience in co-operating employer organizations.
-The following Faculties offer certain programs in Co-op or Internship education: Communication and Culture, Haskayne School of Business, Humanities, Medicine, Schulich School of Engineering, Science and Social Sciences.
+Co-operative Education/Internship: The process of education which formally integrates academic study with work experience in co-operating employer organizations.
+The following Faculties offer certain programs in Co-op or Internship education: Arts, Haskayne School of Business, Medicine, Schulich School of Engineering and Science.

-A date by which specific actions/requirements must be satisfied such as drop/add deadline or Effective Writing Requirement.
+Deadline: A date by which specific actions/requirements must be satisfied such as drop/add or fee payment deadline.
 Deadlines are enforced at the University of Calgary.

 Deferred Final Examinations:

 Examinations scheduled by the Registrar for students unable to write regularly scheduled final examinations for reasons of illness, domestic affliction or religious conviction.